How Volatility Destroys Your Returns Over Time

 Staying the Course During Market Turmoil

-Volatility is normal and usually short-lived, often driven by temporary news cycles, investor sentiment shifts, or macroeconomic surprises.
-While it may trigger panic in the short term, history shows that markets tend to recover and grow over the long run.
-The key to investment success is staying the course, remaining disciplined, trusting your strategy, and avoiding the temptation to react impulsively.
+The key to investment success and in a way avoiding excessive volatility is staying the course, remaining disciplined, trusting your strategy, and avoiding the temptation to react impulsively.
 By maintaining a long-term perspective, you avoid locking in losses during downturns and benefit from eventual rebounds, which are often both rapid and substantial.
 Remember, time in the market consistently outperforms timing the market.

 Historical Examples: